This section discusses the manner in which NDB Cluster divides and duplicates data for storage.

 Fragment Replica.
 This is a copy of a cluster partition.
 Each node in a node group stores a replica.
 Also sometimes known as a partition replica.
 The number of fragment replicas is equal to the number of nodes per node group.

-The following diagram illustrates an NDB Cluster with four data nodes, arranged in two node groups of two nodes each; nodes 1 and 2 belong to node group 0, and nodes 3 and 4 belong to node group 1.
+The following diagram illustrates an NDB Cluster with four data nodes running ndbd, arranged in two node groups of two nodes each; nodes 1 and 2 belong to node group 0, and nodes 3 and 4 belong to node group 1.

-Only data (ndbd) nodes are shown here; although a working cluster requires an ndb_mgm process for cluster management and at least one SQL node to access the data stored by the cluster, these have been omitted in the figure for clarity.
+Only data nodes are shown here; although a working NDB Cluster requires an ndb_mgmd process for cluster management and at least one SQL node to access the data stored by the cluster, these have been omitted from the figure for clarity.

 The data stored by the cluster is divided into four partitions, numbered 0, 1, 2, and 3.
 Each partition is stored—in multiple copies—on the same node group.
 Partitions are stored on alternate node groups as follows: